renuo/lightning-talks/mjml/presentation.md

 # Templates

-Some tempaltes are already available:
+Some templates are already available:

 https://mjml.io/templates

 ---

-# how do I use it Rails?
+# How do I use it Rails?

 `gem 'mjml-rails'`